wealthkernel/api-documentation-guides/docs/isa-declarations/FAQs.md

 ## What happens if a customer transfers money to the client bank account and they do not have a valid declaration?

-The cash will be held for the permitted amount of time whilst a new declaration is arranged.
+The cash will be held, but not matched to the client portfolio, for the permitted amount of time whilst a new declaration is arranged.
 If a new declaration is not received within the permitted time period, the cash will be returned to source.

 ## Are there different rules for JISAs?